zchee/golang-wiki/Modules.md

 * If a module is on v2 or higher, an implication is that multiple major versions can be in a single build (e.g., `foo` and `foo/v3` might end up in a single build).
   * This flows naturally from the rule that "packages with different import paths are different packages".
   * When this happens, there will be multiple copies of package-level state (e.g., package-level state for `foo` and package-level state for `foo/v3`) as well as each major version will run its own `init` function.
-  * This approach helps with multiple aspects of the modules system, including helping with diamond dependency problems, gradual migration to new versions within large code bases, and allowing a major version to be implemented as a shim around a different major version.
+  * This approach helps with multiple aspects of the modules system, including helping with diamond dependency problems, gradual migration to new versions within large codebases, and allowing a major version to be implemented as a shim around a different major version.
 * See the "Avoiding Singleton Problems" section of https://research.swtch.com/vgo-import or [#27514](https://github.com/golang/go/issues/27514) for some related discussion.

 #### Modules Consuming Non-Module Code

   * Modules are capable of consuming packages that have not yet opted into modules, with the appropriate package version information recorded in the importing module's `go.mod`.
 Modules can consume packages that do not yet have any proper semver tags.
 See FAQ [below](https://github.com/golang/go/wiki/Modules#can-a-module-consume-a-package-that-has-not-opted-in-to-modules) for more details.
   * Modules can also import a v2+ package that has not opted into modules.
-It will be recorded with an `+incompatible` suffix if the imported v2+ package has valid semver tags.
+It will be recorded with a `+incompatible` suffix if the imported v2+ package has valid semver tags.
 See FAQ [below](https://github.com/golang/go/wiki/Modules#can-a-module-consume-a-v2-package-that-has-not-opted-into-modules-what-does-incompatible-mean) for more details.

 #### Non-Module Code Consuming Modules